 A: Mr Fitz is seen here on his own private sailboat which you'd expect to be much larger, but was, in fact, only a FI foot long "Victura" sailboat.
 CORRECTION 9.16.07 H changed to I. Bad resource of initial information.

-B: This Ferry that bares his name is much larger than his own boat and has a capacity of IHEE passengers.CORRECTION 9.30.07 Answer can also be GEHH/2, but that's not the answer I was using for the puzzle.
+B: This Ferry that bares his name is much larger than his own boat but not as large as its Sister ferries which each have the capacity of IHEE passengers.CORRECTION 9.30.07 Answer for the JFK ship referenced can also be GEHH/2, but that's not the answer I was using for the puzzle.

 C: Here Mr. Fitz is pictured in his youth on a very famous boat that bares the hull number __-BHC.

 D: This boat bares his name as well, but I couldn't find a single bit of information on it, except that the photo was dated ACGH.

 E: This isn't a boat of Mr Fitz, but this boat did ram into one of his bigger boats.
 The hull number of that bigger boat is __-IG.

 F: Also not his boat (nor one he was ever on), this one is however a popular diving attraction off of his island (which has something to do with picture C) and is under DE meters of water.